guggens/log-dropwizard-eureka-mongo-sample/README.md

  * go into log-eureka-server with a terminal
  * run mvn clean package
  * fire up server by calling: log-eureka-server.bat
- * check if it is running: call (http://localhost:20000/eureka/v2/apps)
+ * check if it is running: call http://localhost:20000/eureka/v2/apps(http://localhost:20000/eureka/v2/apps)
+ * should give you a nearly empty apps xml document

 ### fire up log writer to mongodb
  * go into log-writer with another terminal